 Her research has focused on the mechanisms of transplant rejection and tolerance as well as on the phenotype and function of regulatory T cells (Tregs) in health and disease, both in the murine system and in man.
 Recently her laboratory has established a clinical protocol to expand Tregs in vitro.
 Tregs has been used in two clinical trials in renal transplant patients as part of a large EU cell therapy consortium and in liver transplant patients supported by the MRC.
 In parallel, her group has demonstrated that adoptive cell therapy using alloantigen-specific regulatory T cells can offer an advantage compared with polyclonal Tregs for preventing chronic allograft rejection.
 A GMP compatible cell sorter to generate highly pure Tregs is under validation and this approach will open the possibility of using alloantigen-specific Tregs for future clinical trials within the next few years.

-Miss Lorna Marson
+Professor Lorna Marson

 Lorna Marson is Professor of Transplant Surgery at the University of Edinburgh and Honorary Consultant Surgeon at the Royal Infirmary of Edinburgh.
 She is clinical lead for renal transplantation in Edinburgh and led the development of antibody incompatible transplantation in the region.